-Use a custom folder location for the RealDrums: You can choose any folder for your RealDrums.
+Use a custom Drums folder location: You can choose any folder for your RealDrums.
 This allows you, for example, to conserve space on your hard drive by storing the RealDrums on an external drive.

 [Update]: Since you can type in your own folder name directly, you should update the setting when you are finished typing the name.